williamgilpin/cphy/labs/getting_started_with_python.md

 + You can download an entire repository as a zip file through the GitHub GUI, or use `git clone` from the Terminal
 + When downloading `ipynb` files from the browser, watch out for conversion to `.txt`

+My conda installation throws strange errors that refer to an executable file
++ Double check that you downloaded the correct [installation script version](https://docs.conda.io/en/latest/miniconda.html) for your particular OS and hardware (Intel, Apple Silicon, etc)

 Anaconda Navigator